catalystneuro/spikeinterface_cloud/README.md

     - Create a custom Launch Template on `EC2 > Launch Templates` [ref](https://docs.aws.amazon.com/batch/latest/userguide/launch-templates.html)
     - Use this custom Launch Template when creating a new Compute Environment
 1. Create a Compute environment (EC2)
-    - Use the standard IAMs: Service Role = AWSServiceRoleForBatch ([ref](https://docs.aws.amazon.com/batch/latest/userguide/service_IAM_role.html)) and Instance Role = ecsInstanceRole ([ref](https://docs.aws.amazon.com/batch/latest/userguide/instance_IAM_role.html))
+    - Use the standard IAMs: Service Role = AWSServiceRoleForBatch ([ref](https://docs.aws.amazon.com/batch/latest/userguide/service_IAM_role.html)) and Instance Role = ecsInstanceRole ([ref](https://docs.aws.amazon.com/batch/latest/userguide/instance_IAM_role.html)).
+The `ecsInstanceRole` should contain the `AmazonEC2ContainerServiceforEC2Role` permission.
     - Optionally, attach another policy to the ecsInstanceRole to allow it to write logs to CloudWatch [ref](https://docs.aws.amazon.com/batch/latest/userguide/using_cloudwatch_logs.html)
     - Configure the instances available to be used by the environment.
-Instances with access to GPU instances (e.g. g3s.xlarge) might require you to request AWS to increase the quota limit for such machines, which by default is 0.
+Instances with access to GPU (e.g. g4dn.2xlarge) might require you to request AWS to increase the quota limit for such machines, which by default is 0.
     - If you choose Spot instances, choose a value between 30~50% for the `Maximum % on-demand price`
 2. Create a Job Queue (EC2) associated with the compute environment
-3. Create a Job Definition (EC2)
-    - Choose suitable Execution Timeout, Job Attempts and Retry Strategies
-    - Select the base image
-    - Command = `python run_script.py`
+3. Create an IAM role to be used by the Batch Jobs:
-    - For the Job role configuration, choose an IAM role with permissions to read and write to S3 buckets and with Trusted entities configured like this:
+    - Add permissions to read and write to S3 buckets, e.g. `AmazonS3FullAccess`
+    - Configure the **Trusted entities** like this:
     ```
     {
     "Version": "2012-10-17",